suhasbhairav/mern-social-media-app/README.md

-# Getting Started with Create React App - MERN STACK App
+# Getting Started with Create React App - MERN STACK App - with Mongo DB

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).